Painting on Location

 This is the oldest turpentine based media dating back to Roman times, when pre-made wax and mastic colors were kept in small jars.

 You can follow the Paint Wars through-out time in the RCW Painting on Location Color Course.
-Just use the browser search for the term "Paint Wars"
+Just use the browser and search for the term "Paint Wars"

 I degress..
 This is all about Turpentine, Wax and Mastic.
 The most painterly media of all.